EdivaldoVictor/bookingFlowV2/README.md

 - Node.js 18+ and pnpm
 - PostgreSQL database (Neon recommended - connection provided)
-- Stripe Test Mode account (optional, mock implementation included)
+- Stripe account with API keys (for payment processing)
+- Cal.com account with API key (for availability and booking management)

 ### Installation